Plant Sale on Sundays

-Our organic growers are selling plants each Sunday outside the main gates – we have a variety of ornamentals and edibles for sale.
-Our volunteers have been making cuttings from plants around the site and the palm house so you can grow them at home.
+We have also a variety of ornamentals and edibles for sale.
+Our volunteers have been taking cuttings from plants around the site and the palm house so you can grow them at home.
 There are also herbs and seasonal fruits and vegetables.

-Our lovely vegan chef from Love Food serves a selection of Vegan Gluten-free delights, available most Sundays.
-Kids meals and drinks also available.
+Our lovely vegan chef from Love Food serves a selection of vegan and gluten-free delights, available most Sundays.
+Kids meals and drinks are also available.

 Volunteer with us!